nmwsharp/recipes/content/post/Braised Pork Belly.md

 Set instant pot to sauté on high again, and cook until pork has darkened a little and some (but not all) of the liquid has evaporated.
 If in doubt, leave more liquid.

-Mix 1 part cornstarch to 2 parts water (by volume), and stir in to mixure until a thick saucy consistency is reached.
+Mix 1 part cornstarch to 2 parts water (by volume), and stir in to mixture until a thick saucy consistency is reached.
 Usually around 3 Tbsp of the mixture will do it.

-Ladle pork over rice, top with ramen egg.
+Serving suggestion: ladle pork over rice, top with ramen egg.